 in top markets such as Atlanta, Denver, Florida, Las

 Camden's properties typically consist of two- and three-story

 buildings with controlled-access gates, swimming pools, a

 clubhouse, and fitness facilities.
 Each property has at least 200

-living space.
-Its communities are less than 15 years old.
+feet of living space.
+Its communities are less than 15 years

 In addition, Camden provides construction management and general